Open-Future-Foundation/DGA/chapter2.md

 (c) provide effective judicial redress.

-Those implementing acts shall be adopted in accordance with the advisory procedure referred to in Article 29 (2).
+Those delegated acts shall be without prejudice to the adequacy decisions set out in Article 45 of Regulation (EU) 2016/679, including in cases where personal and non-personal data are inextricably linked.

-(10) Public sector bodies shall only transmit confidential data or data protected by intellectual property rights to a re-user which intends to transfer the data to a third country other than a country designated in accordance with paragraph 9 if the re-user undertakes: - (a) to comply with the obligations imposed in accordance with paragraphs 7 to 8 even after the data is transferred to the third country; and - (b)  to accept the jurisdiction of the courts of the Member State of the public sector body as regards any dispute related to the compliance with the obligation in point a).
+(10) Public sector bodies shall transmit non-personal confidential data or data protected by intellectual property rights to a re-user which intends to transfer that data to a third country other than a country designated in accordance with paragraph 9 only if the re-user undertakes to:

+(a) comply with the obligations imposed in accordance with paragraphs 7 to 8 even after the data is transferred to the third country; and

+(b) accept the jurisdiction of the courts of the Member State of the transmitting public sector body as regards any dispute related to compliance with paragraphs 7 and 8.

+The Commission shall issue guidelines on the obligations referred to in the first subparagraph, in particular to support re-users.

+The Commission shall also, by means of implementing acts, establish standard contractual clauses for the transfer by re-users of non-personal data to a third country as referred to in the first subparagraph.

+The implementing acts referred to in the fourth subparagraph of this paragraph shall be adopted in accordance with the advisory procedure referred to in Article 29(2).

-(11) Where specific Union acts adopted in accordance with a legislative procedure establish that certain non-personal data categories held by public sector bodies shall be deemed to be highly sensitive for the purposes of this Article, the Commission shall be empowered to adopt delegated acts in accordance with Article 28 supplementing this Regulation by laying down special conditions applicable for transfers to third-countries.
+(11) Specific Union acts adopted in accordance with a legislative procedure may establish that certain non-personal data categories held by public sector bodies shall be deemed to be highly sensitive for the purposes of this Article, where their transfer to third countries may put at risk Union policy objectives, such as safety and public health, or may lead to the risk of re-identification of anonymised data.
+The Commission shall be empowered to adopt delegated acts in accordance with Article 28 supplementing this Regulation by laying down special conditions applicable for transfers to third-countries, based on the recommendations from the European Data Innovation Board.
 The conditions for the transfer to third-countries shall be based on the nature of data categories identified in the Union act and on the grounds for deeming them highly sensitive, non-discriminatory and limited to what is necessary to achieve the public policy objectives identified in the Union law act, such as safety and public health, as well as risks of re-identification of anonymized data for data subjects, in accordance with the Union’s international obligations.
 They may include terms applicable for the transfer or technical arrangements in this regard, limitations as regards the re-use of data in third-countries or categories of persons which are entitled to transfer such data to third countries or, in exceptional cases, restrictions as regards transfers to third-countries.

 (12) The natural or legal person to which the right to re-use non-personal data was granted may transfer the data only to those third-countries for which the requirements in paragraphs 9 to 11 are met.

-(13) Where the re-user intends to transfer non-personal data to a third country, the public sector body shall inform the data holder about the transfer of data to that third country.
+(13) Where the re-user intends to transfer non-personal data to a third country, the public sector body shall inform the data holder about the transfer of data to that third country and the purpose of such transfer.

 ### Article 6 Fees